oauth-wg/oauth-selective-disclosure-jwt/main.md

        1. Ensure that the claim is present as well in `_sd` in the SD-JWT.
           If `_sd` is structured, the claim MUST be present at the same place within the structure.
-       2. Check that the base64url-encoded hash of the claim value in the SD-JWT-R (which includes the salt and the actual claim value) matches the hash provided in the SD-JWT.
+       2. Compute the base64url-encoded hash of a claim revealed from the Holder using the claim value and the salt included in the SD-JWT-R and the `hash_alg` in SD-JWT.
+       3. Compare the hah computed in the previous step with the hash of the same claim in SD-JWT.
+          Accept the claim only when the two hashes match.
-       3. Ensure that the claim value in the SD-JWT-R is a JSON-encoded array of exactly two values.
+       4. Ensure that the claim value in the SD-JWT-R is a JSON-encoded array of exactly two values.
-       4. Store the second of the two values.
+       5. Store the second of the two values.
     3. Once all necessary claims have been verified, their values can be validated and used according to the requirements of the application.
 It MUST be ensured that all claims required for the application have been